alan-w-u/notion-exporter/README.md

 # Notion Exporter

 The goal of this utility is to efficiently retrieve, preprocess, and convert pages from Notion into well-organized markdown files.
-This streamlines the process of maintaining Notion-related projects, reducing manual effort and enhancing overall responsiveness.
+This streamlines the process of maintaining Notion-related projects, reduces manual effort and enhances overall responsiveness.

-Please note, this is a **terminal-based** script, with no graphical frontend interface.
+Please note, this is a **terminal-based** script with no graphical frontend interface.

 ## Setup Instructions